Using Mathematica for Quantum Mechanics: A Student's Manual: coupled spin systems: Ising model in a transverse field 1 IsingModel Ising model in a transverse field

-In Mathematica we define the entanglement entropy of the last spin with the rest of the spin ring as follows: \begin{mathematica} ¤mathin s[0] = 0; s[x_] = -x Log[2, x]; ¤mathin EE[S_?SpinQ, psi_] := Module[{g, rhoA}, ¤mathnl (* group the wavefunction coefficients into lists, *) ¤mathnl (* such that the state of the last spin is the same *) ¤mathnl (* for all basis states within that list *) ¤mathnl g = Transpose[Partition[psi, 2S+1]]; ¤mathnl (* compute the single-spin reduced density matrix *) ¤mathnl (* of the last spin *) ¤mathnl rhoA = Conjugate[g].Transpose[g]; ¤mathnl (* compute entropy of entanglement *) ¤mathnl Total[s /@ Re[Eigenvalues[rhoA]]]] \end{mathematica} Observations: \begin{itemize} \item Entanglement entropies of the known asymptotic ground states: \begin{mathematica} ¤mathin EE[1/2, (gs0up+gs0dn)/Sqrt[2]] ¤mathout 1 ¤mathin EE[1/2, (gs0up-gs0dn)/Sqrt[2]] ¤mathout 1 ¤mathin EE[1/2, gsplusinf] ¤mathout 0 ¤mathin EE[1/2, gsminusinf] ¤mathout 0 \end{mathematica} \item Entanglement entropy as a function of $b$: again the calculation is numerically difficult around $b\approx0$ because of the quasi-degeneracy. \begin{mathematica} ¤mathin With[{bmax = 3, db = 1/64, m = 2}, ¤mathnl ListLinePlot[Table[{b, EE[1/2, gs[b,m][[2,1]]]}, ¤mathnl {b, -bmax, bmax, db}], PlotRange -> {0, 1}]] \end{mathematica}
+We define the entropy of entanglement of the first spin with the rest of the spin ring using the definition of \mm{\ref{math:traceoutpsi2}}, tracing out the last $(2S+1)^{N-1}$ degrees of freedom and leaving only the first $2S+1$ degrees of freedom of the first spin: \begin{mathematica} ¤mathin EE[S_?SpinQ, ¤mmpsi_] := ¤mathnl Total[s /@ Re[Eigenvalues[traceout[¤mmpsi, -Length[¤mmpsi]/(2S+1)]]]] \end{mathematica} Observations: \begin{itemize} \item Entanglement entropies of the known asymptotic ground states: \begin{mathematica} ¤mathin EE[1/2, (gs0up+gs0dn)/Sqrt[2]] ¤mathout 1 ¤mathin EE[1/2, (gs0up-gs0dn)/Sqrt[2]] ¤mathout 1 ¤mathin EE[1/2, gsplusinf] ¤mathout 0 ¤mathin EE[1/2, gsminusinf] ¤mathout 0 \end{mathematica} \item Entanglement entropy as a function of $b$: again the calculation is numerically difficult around $b\approx0$ because of the quasi-degeneracy. \begin{mathematica} ¤mathin With[{bmax = 3, db = 1/64, m = 2}, ¤mathnl ListLinePlot[Table[{b, EE[1/2, gs[b,m][[2,1]]]}, ¤mathnl {b, -bmax, bmax, db}], PlotRange -> {0, 1}]] \end{mathematica}

-Notice that the quantum phase transition is not visible in this plot. \end{itemize}
+Notice that the quantum phase transitions at $b=\pm1$ are not visible in this plot. \end{itemize}